 Orientation is not able to provide wheelchairs or wheelchair assistance.
-If a wheelchair is needed, please make sure to arrange to bring your own.
+If a wheelchair is needed, please make arrangements to bring your own.

 However, we do make necessary housing arrangements for any student or family member staying on campus who use a wheelchair or require accessible accommodations.
 Most UVM buildings and shuttle buses used by Orientation are accessible.
 Please contact our office at least 2 weeks prior to your Orientation session to discuss accommodation needs.